 - Seek out feedback on a regular basis.
 Asking for and obtaining honest feedback is another crucial requirement for success in a new role.
 The boss should establish a regular meeting with the new employee to provide feedback.
 Some specific areas to focus on are: the speed and accuracy of the new employee’s overall assimilation; their style and how s/he is being perceived and received by others; the quality of the initial work products; the level of responsiveness and other time management aspects.

 There are more steps, yet hopefully, you get the gist here.
 Remember, the organization has spent a considerable amount of time and money to recruit, assess and ultimately hire this employee.
-Everyone who has been involved in this process should be committed to its success.
+Everyone who has been involved in the new employee onboarding process should be committed to its success.

 For more information, please reach out to me – I’d be happy to help, even if it is to act as a sounding board for your thinking.